Skip to main content

 There are several easy recommendations to save, tailor, and report charts:

-While dashboard charts are currently not embeddable, you can simply send them on a cadence.
-Add your images to an email, chat message, document, spreadsheet, presentation slides, a shared file, etc.
+• While dashboard charts are currently not embeddable, you can simply send them on a cadence.
+Add your images to an email, chat message, document, spreadsheet, presentation slides, or shared file.

-Alternatively, you may also click the gray download arrow on the right side of a chart to capture the image as a .png file.
+• Alternatively, click the gray download arrow on the right side of a chart to save the image as a .png file.

 How can consultants track grant performance for each client?

-Consultants can filter charts by a single or multiple client projects to present data on a client-by-client basis.
-Your clients can get a clear, high-level overview without getting into unnecessarily complicated details.
+Consultants can filter charts by one or more client projects to present data on a client-by-client basis.
+Your clients can get a clear, high-level overview without unnecessary complexity.

 How are "fiscal years" defined in these data?

 The Dashboard's fiscal years align with your designated fiscal year.
-Data is aggregated based on either the fiscal year of the submissions date or notification date.
+Data is aggregated by fiscal year, submission date, or notification date.
 These may differ slightly from the "year" dropdown menu if a grant was applied for in one year and awarded in the next.

-E.g., awards charts are organized by when grants are received/awarded, so the Dashboard calculates the awarded amount based on the application's submission date or notification date.
+• For example, awards charts are organized by grant receipt/award date, so the Dashboard calculates the awarded amount based on the application's submission date or notification date.

-To ensure your dashboard shows accurate performance metrics, make sure you've updated your grants statuses and filled out the appropriate date fields and/or award amounts.
+To ensure your dashboard displays accurate performance metrics, update your grant statuses and complete the appropriate date fields and/or award amounts.
 If you notice missing data:

-Click on various sections of the bar charts to see full lists of the underlying grants' respective statuses & fields.
+• Click the sections of the bar charts to view full lists of the underlying grants' statuses & fields.
 This provides a clearer sense of the data inflow.

 What is an "Awarded" status?